cloud8421/dragonfly-server/README.md

     $ mix test

+## General api

+Images are served at the entry point defined in `config.exs`, set as default at `/media/:payload/:filename`.

+Note that both params in the url scheme are needed by the application.

 ## Admin api

 The app exposes an admin api that can be used to programmatically expire an image and all its associated resources.